 - Public is allowed, but only those who have accredited themselves by showing a valid QR code.
-For Public it is only possible to enter the European Championship site with a valid QR code. - A COVID-19 coordinator has been appointed. - The parking spaces of the teams are not accessible to third parties / public. - 10 hand washing units will be placed on the site.
+It is only possible to enter the European Championship site with a valid QR code. - A COVID-19 coordinator has been appointed. - The parking spaces of the teams are not accessible to third parties / public. - Teams (staff and riders) must accredit themselves before entering the site by showing a valid QR code (in accordance with the current measures of the Dutch government for event sites). - 10 hand washing units will be placed on the site.